ricardoemerson/yaml-path-copy/README.md

 # Yaml Path Copy package for Atom editor

 Atom editor package to copy or displays a full path of the current yaml key.
+Only works with files that have a single root key.

 # Functionality
 There are two ways to get information about current path of yaml key.